Sparklight77/DroidDraco/README.md

 # Auto-Draco-Injector
 A bash script for Termux to automate the complex process of patching Minecraft using Draco-Injector.
 Based on a repo by mcbegamerxx9541 which you can find [here](https://github.com/mcbegamerxx954/draco-injector).
-Thanks to [callmesoumya2063](https://github.com/CallMeSoumya2063) for testing and fixing few issues.
+Thanks to [callmesoumya2063](https://github.com/CallMeSoumya2063) for testing and fixing few issues and giving me his Minecraft scanner script part.

 It should be noted that i don't know bash well, i studied saveral repos and with chatGPT help i am able to create something like this.